 A shipping label price adjustment occurs when you purchase a shipping label and the carrier determines that you've provided incorrect or inaccurate information which results in an incorrect rate.
-After you have shipped your order, the correct postage amount is verified by USPS, DHL Express, or Canada Post.
-If you pay an incorrect amount to ship the order, either too little or too much, then your carrier will credit or debit your account for the difference.
-Your package will still be delivered even if there is an adjustment.
+After you've shipped your order, the correct postage amount is verified by USPS, DHL Express, UPS, or Canada Post.
+If you pay an incorrect amount to ship the order, then your carrier will credit or debit your account for the difference.
+Your package will still be delivered if there is an adjustment.

 Price adjustment is a standard industry practice and all service providers follow this standard, so it's important that your shipping labels are accurate.

 Reasons for price adjustments

-If your shipment is identified as needing a price adjustment, then the adjustment will show up in the order's timeline.
-The price adjustment is automatic and you'll receive a charge or credit to your Shopify account, which will appear on your next bill.
+If your carrier determines that your shipment needs a price adjustment, then the adjustment appears in the order's timeline.
+You'll receive a charge or credit to your Shopify account, which will appear on your next bill.

 The following examples are possible reasons for price adjustments:

-- label package weight doesn't match actual weight of shipment
+- the package weight specified on the label doesn't match actual weight of shipment

-- label package dimensions don't match actual dimensions of shipment
+- the package dimensions specified on the label don't match actual dimensions of shipment

-- using a flat rate label with a non-flat rate box, or using a non-flat rate label with a flat rate box
+- a flat rate label is used with a weight-based rate box, or a weight-based rate label is used with a flat rate box

-- using an incorrect mail class (for example, if packaging weight is above the maximum threshold for that mail class)
+- the specified mail class is incorrect (for example, if packaging weight is above the maximum threshold for that mail class)

-- carrier charged a fee for preparing your shipment or non-customs documentation
+- the carrier charged a fee for preparing your shipment or non-customs documentation

 - the carrier changed the return to sender fees

 You can avoid overpaying or underpaying for your shipping labels by making sure that your shipping and product settings are accurate.

-There are a few things you can do to to make your shipping labels more accurate:
+There are a few things you can do to make your shipping labels more accurate: